The Gaussian free field in interlacing particle systems: Specific Results

 Now we need to compute \eqref{ExtraIntegral} and \eqref{ExtraIntegrall}.
 Expanding the parantheses, we get four terms corresponding to $z^{s_1+s_2},z^{s_1-s_2},z^{s_2-s_1},z^{-s_1-s_2}$.
 For the terms corresponding $z^{-s_2-s_1}$ and $z^{s_1-s_2}$, make the substitution $z\rightarrow z^{-1}$.
 Therefore, the sum of \eqref{ExtraIntegral},\eqref{ExtraIntegrall},\eqref{Residues},\eqref{Residues2} equals

 where the contour crosses $(0,\infty)$ if $n_1\geq n_2$, and it crosses $(-\infty,0)$ if $n_1<n_2$.
 For each integral, deform the contour to a circular arc of constant radius.
-Then the absolute value of the integrand is maximized at the endpoints.
-To see this, note that $\vert z\vert$ is constant on the arc, so it suffices to analyze
+It is not a difficult calculus exercise to show that the absolute value of the integrand is maximized at the endpoints.